bassauer-storms-media/wf-request-mapper/README.md

 ## Purpose

-Ever though that it can not that be hard to map smart-url requets to file on your file-system?
+Ever though that it can not be that hard to map smart-url requets to files on your server's file-system?
 Well.
-You quickly approch edge cases that will convince you from the opposite.
+Trying it you will quickly approch edge cases that will convince you of the opposite.

-This requets-mapper does the heavy lifting of mapping request to files on the local filesystem of the server while serving a configurable abstraction layer.
+This requets-mapper does the heavy lifting of mapping request to files on the local filesystem of the server while serving you a configurable abstraction layer.

 ## Installation